 Check out our local museums and art galleries around Charleston.
 Some of these include The International African American museum, the Charleston museum, the Gibbs art gallery, Halsey Institute of Contemporary Art and various galleries scattered around King, Church, and Queen Street.

 Restaurants change frequently in Charleston, so it is usually better to use websites like Resy, Conde Nast or Eater to help you find the best options.
-If you are interested in eating at one of these restaurants, we recommend booking it in advance as they can be quite popular!
+If you are interested in eating at one of these restaurants, we recommend booking a month in advance as they can be quite popular!

 https://blog.resy.com/2024/01/charleston-restaurants/